 The types of whisky are distinguished by their place of origin, grain types, blending process or aging process.

 As mentioned previously, Peli Products produces a wide range of explosion-proof advanced lighting tools that are ATEX and IECEx approved.
 Whisky production can be a dangerous process where potentially hazardous atmospheres exist.
-To learn more about Peli’s ATEX approved lighting tools, click on the button below to get a FREE guide.
+To learn more about Peli’s ATEX approved lighting tools, click on the button below to see our full catalogue.